ChenHungWu/ML2019SPRING/hw1/README.md

 hw1.py equals to hw1_best.py

-They can directly use the trained model in my_w.npy my_mt.npy and my_vt.npy
+They can directly use the trained model in w_mt_vt.npy

 To use those script, you need to insert two address:
 ```